Where do I begin setting up my online business?

 For example, if you are a qualified nutritionist, you could use your qualifications to reach a large target audience.
 Similarly, you can use these tools to generate potential customers for your consulting business.

-You could also use an e-book as a lead generation tool for your existing business.
+You could also use an e-book as a lead-generation tool for your existing business.
 For instance, promoting an e-book as “gated content”.
-For which your potential customers need to enter their email address to download a free ebook or piece of content.
+Which your potential customers need to enter their email addresses to download a free ebook or piece of content.

 Professional copywriters or amateur writers can find opportunities online.
 Businesses are looking for freelance writers to produce content from website copy to blogs and more.
 While clients are not guaranteed, putting yourself out there to build a portfolio can create opportunities.
 You can offer your writing services through Fiverr or PeoplePerHour.

 Since COVID, the way we have worked out has changed.
 While gyms are once again open, many people are open to online experiences that are more convenient.
 For some people, a recording of an instructor is not enough, and they want a PT to keep them accountable or give them advice on their personal goals.